azim128/azim128/README.md

 # Hi there, I'm Azim Miah! 👋

 Welcome to my GitHub profile!
-I'm a passionate Mechatronics Engineering student at Rajshahi University of Engineering & Technology, with hands-on experience in software development, particularly in frontend and backend technologies.
+I am a software engineer currently studying Mechatronics Engineering at Rajshahi University of Engineering & Technology.
+I have hands-on experience in software development, especially in frontend and backend technologies.
 Below you'll find a summary of my education, experience, and projects.

 ## 📚 Education
 **Rajshahi University of Engineering & Technology**